 International students who have a strong command of English but need additional language enhancement may enroll in ENGL 100E/Advanced ESL Skills, which focuses primarily on advanced-level academic writing.
-Individualized writing assistance for any international student may be provided by Peer Tutors.

 Students with Disabilities

 Hood College actively supports the rights of students with disabilities to have equal access to education.
 In accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, Hood makes every reasonable effort to accommodate the needs of students with diagnosed disabilities.